 According to the interview, Kylie Cosmetics has taken in $420 million in retail sales in just 18 months.
 To put that number in perspective, WWD shares that Tom Ford Beauty reached revenues of $500 million after being in the business for an entire decade.
 The demand becomes obvious when you look at Kylie Cosmetics’ production.
 Apparently, when Kylie launched her first Lip Kits, only 5000 units of each shade were produced.
 Now, it’s 300,000 units.

 WWD can confirm these numbers since the Jenners showed them actual documentation (talk about providing proof).
 They can also safely share that the Kylie Cosmetics brand is set to increase its sales by 25% this year alone.
 A 25% increase means that the beauty empire is set to take in $386 million in sales throughout 2017.
 If growth continues(which, let’s be real, it will), that means Kylie Cosmetics will surpass the billion-dollar mark in 2022.
 Astounding?
 Yes.
 But it’s even more staggering when you consider other brands.
 Take Bobbi Brown, for example.
 The cosmetics company just reached the billion-dollar mark in 2016, after 25 years in business.
 Lancôme, on the other hand, only reached the billion-dollar mark in 2015, after (wait for it) 80 years on the scene.
 Yeah, we’re calling it: Kylie Cosmetics is set to take over the world.

-Head over to WWD to read the full article, and then check out seven truly useful beauty tips we’ve learned from Kylie Jenner.
+Head over to WWD to read the full article, and then check out 10 important beauty tips we learned from celebrities we interviewed in 2018.